 EPAR represents the PhD candidates of the Medical Center of Erasmus University.
 EPAR organizes get-togethers and other social affairs, provides information to PhD candidates and maintains contact with university policymakers.
 Example activities of EPAR are the research into supervision of PhD candidates, in which PhD candidates were asked about their supervisors and the ‘Introduction and Career Planning Day’.
 The first-year PhD candidates are introduced here and workshops and other activities are organized for all PhD candidates.

 PON (Radboud Universiteit Nijmegen)

-The PhD council Nijmegen (PON) meets every 5/6 weeks with the executive board, delegates of the works council and the organization for foreign PhD candidates, and PhD representatives of all faculties of the Radboud University.
-In this meeting, they discuss current and future issues at the Radboud University.
-The PON looks after the interest of all PhD candidates in Nijmegen.
-It pays attention to the terms of employment, supervision and course offer, to information on practical matters like the printing of a dissertation, and to job perspectives and national and international developments in learning, science, and policy.
-Also, the PON regularly conducts surveys among PhD candidates to formulate recommendations and propose actions with respect to the above-mentioned issues.
+PON meets every 5/6 weeks with the board, delegations from the work meeting, the organization for foreign PhD candidates and PhD representatives from all faculties of Radboud University.
+At this meeting we discuss recent and possible future problems at Radboud University.
+PON represents the interests of all PhD candidates in Nijmegen.
+We focus on terms of employment, quality of guidance and courses.
+We provide information on practical matters, such as printing your dissertation, career options and national and international developments in policy and science.
+In addition, we regularly conduct research among PhD candidates to look at new recommendations and to look at possible future actions.